purpleidea/mgmt/docs/documentation.md

 If this option is specified, we will attempt to fall back to a temporary prefix if the primary prefix couldn't be created.
 This is useful for avoiding failures in environments where the primary prefix may or may not be available, but you'd like to try.
-The canonical example is when running `mgmt` with `--remote` there might be a cached copy of the binary in the primary prefix, but in case there's no binary available continue working in a temporary directory to avoid failure.
+The canonical example is when running `mgmt` with remote execution there might be a cached copy of the binary in the primary prefix, but if there's no binary available continue working in a temporary directory to avoid failure.

 ### Compilation options